 Akamai competes with content delivery network providers such as Cloudflare (NYSE:NET), Google (NASDAQ:GOOG) (NASDAQ:GOOGL), Amazon (NASDAQ:AMZN), and Microsoft (NASDAQ:MSFT) as well as innovators in edge computing such as Fastly (NYSE:FSLY).

 As you can see below, Akamai's revenue growth has been unimpressive over the last two years, growing from quarterly revenue of $842.7 million in Q1 FY2021, to $915.7 million.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
 Akamai's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 60.5% in Q1.

-That means that for every $1 in revenue the company had $0.60 left to spend on developing new products, marketing & sales and the general administrative overhead.
+That means that for every $1 in revenue the company had $0.61 left to spend on developing new products, marketing & sales and the general administrative overhead.
 This would be considered a low gross margin for a SaaS company and it has been going down over the last year, which is probably the opposite direction shareholders would like to see it go.

 Cash Is King

-Akamai has generated $1.11 billion in free cash flow over the last twelve months, an impressive 31% of revenues.
-This robust FCF margin is a result of Akamai asset lite business model, scale advantages, and strong competitive positioning, and provides it the option to return capital to shareholders while still having plenty of cash to invest in the business.
+Akamai has generated $873.2 million in free cash flow over the last twelve months, an impressive 24.1% of revenues.
+This extremely high FCF margin is a result of Akamai asset lite business model and strong competitive positioning, and provides it the option to return capital to shareholders while still having plenty of cash to invest in the business.

 Is Now The Time?